dgvncsz0f/sssfs/README.rst

                             +----------------+

-The reason every object is immutable is that it simplifies the /copy-on-write/ implementation.
+The reason every object is immutable is that it simplifies the *copy-on-write* implementation.
 Copy-on-write is desirable as it may reduce storage costs and some operations, like COPY, become very cheap/fast.
-On the other hand, DELETE operation may leave dangling blocks, blocks that no /inode ptr/ is referring to.
+On the other hand, DELETE operation may leave dangling blocks, blocks that no *inode ptr* is referring to.
 These are hard to detect and reclaim as the current state of s3 one is able to see might not reflect the latest updates.
 In fact, this is an open issue and for now there is no good solution.